djalbat/the-occam-user-manual/getting-started.md

 ## Installing the CLI tools

 CLI stands for command line interface and CLI tools are the ones that do not have a GUI, instead running directly inside a terminal or command prompt.
-Occam has two, namely a package manager modelled largely on Node's `npm` package manager and called `open`; and a verifier called simply `verify`.
+Occam has two, namely a package manager and called `open`; and a verifier called simply `verify`.
 Installing them both is done by way of `npm` and is easy enough, although there are caveats.

 The first caveat is that if you are using a unixy operating system, and this includes MacOS, then you will probably need to prepend `sudo` to the installation commands.